Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding

-In general, our work has three contributions: \begin{itemize} \item[1)] The proposed method is the first monocular contactless fingerprint recognition algorithm that thoroughly operates in 3D space.
+\item[1)] This proposed method innovatively extracts features for contactless fingerprint recognition within a 3D space.
 The proposed method inputs a single 2D fingerprint image, and is able to output 3D features and 3D matching results.
-In contrast to previous contactless fingerprint methods \cite{tan2020towards}\cite{tan2021minu}\cite{grosz2022contact}\cite{cui2023monocular} that only use 2D features during matching, our method maintains 3D features through the whole algorithm. \item[2)] Our work makes use of the state-of-the-art graph neural network \cite{li2019deepgcns}\cite{Wu2021Survey} that can fully represent the complicated relationships within structured data and has been successfully applied in fingerprint matching \cite{su2023gnn}.
-Our work further explores its application in contactless fingerprint and 3D fingerprint recognition. \item[3)] We conduct thorough experiments on contactless fingerprint datasets with significant pose variations.
-Experiment results prove that our method can handle the pose variation and perspective distortion issues in contactless fingerprint recognition, and reaches the SOTA matching performances. \end{itemize}
+In contrast to previous contactless fingerprint methods \cite{tan2020towards}\cite{tan2021minu}\cite{grosz2022contact}\cite{cui2023monocular}\cite{dong2023syn}\cite{shi2022towards} that only use 2D features during matching, our method maintains 3D features throughout the algorithm. \item[2)] Our method improves the monocular depth estimation network \cite{cui2023monocular}, enhances the depth prediction accuracy of previous methods, and addresses the issue of poor generalization of previous methods to various contactless fingerprint datasets. \item[3)] Our work makes use of the commonly used graph neural network \cite{li2019deepgcns}\cite{Wu2021Survey} that can represent the complicated relationships within structured data and has been successfully applied in fingerprint matching \cite{su2023gnn}.
+Our work further explores its application in contactless fingerprint and 3D fingerprint recognition. \item[4)] We conduct thorough experiments on contactless fingerprint datasets with significant pose variations.
+Experiment results on several datasets prove that our method can handle the pose variation and perspective distortion issues in contactless fingerprint recognition, and reaches the SOTA matching performances.

-The following parts of this paper are: Section II is the literature review of recent contactless fingerprint algorithms; Section III introduces the proposed algorithm; Section IV is the experimental results on contactless fingerprint matching; and Section V is the conclusion.